-You could earn more if you have a business checking account with Bank of America and can qualify for the highest tier of Preferred Rewards for Business.
+You could earn more if you have a business checking account with Bank of America and can qualify for the Preferred Rewards for Business Platinum Honors Tier.
 Earn up to 75% more points on every purchase, meaning you could earn up to an unlimited 2.62 points per dollar spent on all purchases and up to 5.25 points per dollar spent at the Bank of America Travel Center.

 The flat rewards rate not only makes it easier for your business to earn a large amount just by going about your usual day; it also takes the hassle out of rewards programs since you don’t have to keep track of a handful of bonus categories.

 Unlimited earning potential

 There’s no cap on the total amount you can earn either, so if your company uses the Business Advantage Travel Rewards card for most purchases, you could potentially collect a huge number of points that can later be converted into free travel.

 For example, if your company typically charges around $6,000 a month on a wide range of expenses, you’ll collect more than $1,000 in free travel by the end of the year.
 Many cards, by contrast, only offer bonuses on a small fraction of expenses.